StructifyAI/structify-python/docs/source/get_started/intro.rst

 =============
 Structify powers you and your AI tools to collect custom datasets on demand.

-There are countless use cases for Structify.
-Just imagine what you could do with human-quality data delivered at superhuman speeds.
+Imagine what you could do with human-quality data delivered at superhuman speeds.

 Key Features
 ------------
-* **Custom Data, At Your Fingertips**: Our AI sources your datasets using a variety of sources from the Internet to documents.
+* **Custom Data, At Your Fingertips**: Our AI agents populate your datasets using a variety of sources including the Internet and documents.
-* **Personalized Schemas**: Define whatever schema you want for your datasets, or let our LLM handle that part.
+* **Personalized Schemas**: Define any schema you'd like for your datasets.
 * **Automated Entity Resolution**: Structify ensures that your data is clean, consistent, and free of duplicates.
 * **Backsourcing**: Each piece of data is connected to the source or sources we used to collect it.
-* **Confidence Scores**: Our reasoning engine bakes confidence metrics into each data point.
-* **Notifications**: Get realtime alerts when data you care about changes.

 How It Works
 ------------